Artemis I: Initial launch attempts

 Launch operators decided on the date for the next launch attempt; the earliest possible opportunity was September 19 until mission managers declared that September 27, and then September 30, would be the absolute earliest date, NASA having successfully repaired the leak.
 A launch in September would have required that the Eastern Range of the United States Space Force agree to an extension on certification of the rocket's flight termination system, which destroys the rocket should it move off-course and towards a populated area; this was carried out on September 22.
 However, unfavorable forecasts of the trajectory of then-Tropical Storm Ian led launch managers to call off the September 27 launch attempt and begin preparations for the stack's rollback to the VAB.
 On the morning of September 26, the decision was made to roll back later that evening.

-On November 12, following another delay due to Hurricane Nicole, NASA launch managers decided to request launch opportunities for November 16 and 19.
+On November 12, following another delay due to Hurricane Nicole, NASA launch managers requested launch opportunities for November 16 and 19.
 They initially requested an opportunity for the 14th but were prevented by then-Tropical Storm Nicole.
 As the storm approached, NASA decided to leave the rocket at the launch pad, citing a low probability that wind speeds would exceed the rocket's design limits.
 Wind speeds were expected to reach 29 mph, with gusts up to 46 mph.
 Nicole made landfall as a category one hurricane on November 9, with sustained wind speeds at Kennedy Space Center reaching 85 mph, and gusts up to 100 mph.
 After the storm cleared, NASA inspected the rocket for physical damage and conducted electronic health checks.
 On November 15, the mission management team gave a "go" to begin fully preparing for launch, and the main tanking procedures began at 3:30 pm EST (20:30 UTC).